21 Oct 2021

 4) Practice Safely

 To jetski like a pro, you first need to understand that safety should be your top priority.
 Although maneuvering quickly and performing jumps looks cool and adds excitement, it’s important not to let showmanship endanger you or your friends and family.
 Always wear proper personal floatation devices (PFDs) while boating—especially when jetskiing.
-And avoid stunts such as jumping off bridges or ramps; these tricks are extremely dangerous for those who don’t know what they’re doing.
+And avoid stunts such as jumping off ramps; these tricks are extremely dangerous for those who don’t know what they’re doing.
 If you want to look badass without putting yourself at risk, stick with basic maneuvers like figure eights, straightaways, and water turns.
-Once you master basic skills, check out our guide on how to jump safely.
 Another way to have fun jetskiing is to work together with other boat operators.
 Keep your eyes open for others, particularly near bridge crossings.
 If someone seems inexperienced, don’t hesitate to lend a hand.
 In addition to making sure everyone has PFDs on board, help them learn how to handle their boats safely.
 Lastly, if there are children around make sure you follow all of Florida boating laws.
 Never allow kids under 12 years old on a jetski unless they’re accompanied by an adult over 18 years old who holds a valid driver's license and has taken a Boater Education Course.
 You may also want to consider enrolling them in lessons if they’ve never been behind the wheel before.
 Either way, jet skis can be loads of fun—just make sure you do it safely!

 5) Consider kayaking, paddleboarding or boating if you are not ready to jump into jetskis